c301/git-task-runner/README.md

 ### pathToRepo ( in CLI mode `-r` )
 **required**.
 Path to repo (related to current CWD)
 ### defaultBranchName ( in CLI mode `-b` )
 **optional**.
 Default branch name.
-Will be used, if branch name ommited in config file.
+Will be used, if branch name omitted in config file.